BIGJ42/DeTurbo/README.md

 ## Why?
 My 2012 Intel MacBook Pro can get quite hot.
 It's well known that integrated circuits last longer if they are not stressed out as much during their life.
 That means (relatively) cool operation most of the time.
-Typing on a warm keyboard is also a deeply unpleasent experience.
-I'm willing to have a bit of a hit in performance (about 20%) so that I can have a much nicer time using my computer.

 I love TBS but was being constantly bombared with at least 3 login prompts every time I unlocked my computer.
-There were no workarounds for this as far as I could tell, so I wrote this simple wrapper so I'll never have to see another one of those damn prompts again.
+There were no workarounds for this as far as I could tell, so I wrote an app to use edupr91's script to use the kext from [Turbo Boost Switcher (TBS)](https://github.com/rugarciap/Turbo-Boost-Switcher) to disable/enable Turbo Boost in an even easier way than his shell script [(here it is)](https://github.com/edupr91/turbo-boost-disable).

 This program runs totally silently in the background and I never have to think about it; the same goes for my MacBook.
 It's finally cool, calm, and lasts longer on battery life.